harmony-one/harmony-contract-code-verification-tool/README.md

-# Harmony-One Contract Verification Tool
+# Harmony Contract Verification Tool

 A verification contract tool which compares byte code written on an address with byte code compiled by the tool from source code provided as a Github link to a .sol file